-Wokingham in Need works tirelessly to support the local community and make Wokingham a great place to live for all its residents, especially those who are homeless or vulnerable.
+Wokingham in Need works tirelessly to support the local community and make Wokingham a great place to live for all its residents, our major aim is to support those who are homeless and vulnerable

 Over the years, Wokingham in Need has launched a number of incentives and projects that have helped significantly increase the standard of living for the homeless and vulnerable in Wokingham.

 Below are some of the projects Wokingham in Need has launched to benefit the local community.

 A Wet Room at The Salvation Army, Wokingham